shevious/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohorted_courseware.rst

    details about previewing courseware in general, see :ref:`Preview Course Content`.

-You can view the course as a member of these groups:
+You can view the course as a member of these groups.

 .. list-table::